Provincial Nominee Program for Nigerian Applicants: Which PNPs Are Worth Pursuing

 The 600-Point Calculation

 This is why pursuing a PNP nomination is so valuable for Nigerian applicants whose CRS is solid but not in the top tier.
 A direct Federal draw in the high 400s requires waiting for cut-offs to drop or for a category-based draw in your specific occupation.
-A PNP nomination bypasses this entirely.
+An accepted nomination can largely remove reliance on a general federal draw, but it does not bypass the ITA or the federal application requirements.

 How to Apply for a PNP as a Nigerian Applicant